skagra/diy-cpu-controller/controller/README.md

   * Set the `MAR` to the current `PC`
   * Read the corresponding machine code opcode from the program `ROM` into the `IR`.
 * `P1` - Addressing cycle.
-  * If this is the first μcode instruction in this phase then lookup the machine code opcode in the address decoding ROM to find the address of the appropriate `P1` μcode and jump to it.
+  * If this is the first μcode instruction in this phase then lookup the opcode held in the `IR` in the address decoding ROM to find the address of the appropriate `P1` μcode and jump to it.
   * <a href="#execute">*Execute*</a> the current μcode instruction.
   * If the current μcode instruction flags the end of the phase then move to `P2`, else continue.
 * `P2` - Function cycle.
-  * If this is the first μcode instruction in this phase then lookup the machine opcode in the opcode decoding ROM to find the address of the appropriate `P2` μcode and jump to it.
+  * If this is the first μcode instruction in this phase then lookup the opcode held in the `IR` in the opcode decoding ROM to find the address of the appropriate `P2` μcode and jump to it.
   * <a href="#execute">*Execute*</a> the current μcode instruction.
   * If the current μcode instruction flags the end of the phase then move to P0, else continue.